dsilvaevje99/vue-page-tiles/README.md

 #### Saving the page content

-The page content is just an object, so it can easily be stringified into JSON and saved to your database.
-When fetching the page content, just replace the reactive object and you're good to go!
+The `content` property of your reactive object is just an array of objects, so it can easily be stringified into JSON and saved to your database.
+When fetching the page content, just replace the `content` array in the reactive object and you're good to go!

 ### i18n